JhiNResH/eatngo1/README.md

-# eatngo1
+# eatngo
-decentralrized review platform
+a decentralrized review platform